Purpose

 |

 | SQL_CALC_FOUND_ROWS | Optional.
-Records the number of all returned rows in a query that contains a LIMIT clause.
-You can call the FOUND_ROWS() function to obtain the total number of rows in the next execution. |
+Specifies that the total number of rows returned in a query with the LIMIT clause is recorded, and the FOUND_ROWS() function can be used to obtain the total number of rows. |

 | STRAIGHT_JOIN | Optional.
 Forces the optimizer to join tables in the order specified in the FROM clause.
-This clause is an optimization hint that does not affect the execution result.
+This command does not affect the execution result.

 NoticeOceanBase Database is not fully compatible with the |

-| select_expr_list | A list of columns or expressions to be displayed in the query result.
-For more information about the columns or expressions, see select_expr. |
+| select_expr_list | The list of columns or expressions to display in the query result.
+For more information about columns and expressions, see select_expr. |

-| column_name | The name of a column. |
+| column_name | The column name. |

 | FROM from_list | Optional.
-The data source of the query, which can be a table, view, or subquery.
-For more information about the data source, see from_list. |
+Specifies the data source for the query, which can be a table, view, or subquery.
+For more information about data sources, see from_list. |

 | WHERE where_condition | Optional.
-The filter condition for the query.
+Specifies the filter condition for the query.
 For more information, see where_condition. |

 | GROUP BY group_by_condition_list | Optional.
-Specifies the columns to group the result by.
-Usually, it is used with aggregate functions.
+Specifies the columns to group the result set by.
+Typically used with aggregate functions.
 For more information, see group_by_condition. |

 | GROUP BY [group_by_condition_list] group_by_summary_option (expression_list) | Optional.
-This parameter is used for advanced grouping and summary operations.
+Specifies the grouping level for the result set.

-NoteFor OceanBase Database V4.3.5, advanced grouping and summary operations are supported starting from V4.3.5 BP1. |
+NoteFor OceanBase Database V4.3.5, advanced grouping operations are supported starting from V4.3.5 BP1. |

 | HAVING having_condition | Optional.
-Specifies the condition for filtering the grouped result.
-The HAVING clause is similar to the WHERE clause, but the HAVING clause can use aggregate functions (such as SUM and AVG).
+Specifies the filter condition for the grouped result set.
+The HAVING clause is similar to the WHERE clause, but it can use aggregate functions such as SUM and AVG.
 For more information, see having_condition. |

 | window_clause | Optional.
-Specifies the window definition for analytical functions (also known as window functions).
-For more information about the syntax of the window_clause, see WINDOW clause. |
+Specifies the window definition for the analytic function (also known as window function in some databases).
+For more information about the window_clause syntax, see WINDOW clause. |

 | ORDER BY order_by_condition_list | Optional.
-Specifies the columns to sort the result set by.
-You can specify one or more columns.
+Specifies the sorting order for the result set.
+You can specify one or more columns for sorting.
 For more information, see order_by_condition. |

 | LIMIT limit_clause | Optional.
-Specifies the number of rows (number of rows) to be returned.
+Specifies the maximum number of rows to return.
 For more information, see limit_clause. |

 | lock_option | Optional.
-Specifies to lock the query result.
+Specifies the lock option for the query result.
 For more information, see lock_option. |

 select_expr